 Our testers loved the fit and design of this short.
 For those allergic to silicone, the stitching around the legs sans chemical stickiness will be a welcome reprieve.
+Also, for those who might feel chafing on their legs due to exposed seams, this short boasts "no seams inside the legs, and a Powerband compressive cuff," meaning this short is smooth inside and out.
 Some testers thought the short was "a bit snug" and that ordering one size up than their usual wouldn't be a terrible idea.

-However, the primary complaint in the comfort area had to do with the thickness of the fabric: on a hot summer day, these shorts are, well, hot.
+However, the primary complaint in the comfort area had to do with the thickness of the fabric.
+Intended to be "abrasive-resistant," the thicker fabric can feel a bit much on a hot summer day.
 However, testers took this short on 120-mile rides, proclaiming them the ideal endurance short.
-If you tend to "run hot," you might want to reserve the Louis Garneau Fit Sensor for early morning rides, night rides or cooler weather conditions (think: Spring or Fall).
+If you tend to "run hot," you might want to reserve the Louis Garneau Fit Sensor for early morning rides, night rides, or cooler weather conditions (think: Spring or Fall).